 BUT…what if you don’t have a fire that’s already burning?
 What if you don’t have an established business or a following?
-If you’re an excited new blogger and all you have are tactics…then the only thing you have is a pile of sticks.

 - The kindling…consistent effort.

 - The oxygen…a community of others that will help you first ignite.
 You can’t start a fire in a vacuum.

 Now you don’t need to go to a conference to get an idea and buying your ticket definitely won’t replace consistent effort.

 But…do you know where one of the best places to find a community is?
 That’s right…a conference!